 HEE West Midlands

-By promoting excellence and providing the best trained pathologists possible the West Midlands School of Pathology aims to produce high quality clinicians who can meet the challenges of the local healthcare environment and are well prepared to move into senior, clinical and academic positions at the end of their training.
+By promoting excellence and providing the best trained pathologists possible the West Midlands Postgraduate School of Pathology aims to produce high quality clinicians and scientists who can meet the challenges of the local healthcare environment and are well prepared to move into senior, clinical and academic positions at the end of their training.

 Deanery areas of responsibility include: